 When accessing this page for the first time, the list will be populated with the mandatory manager type only.
 The mandatory manager is always active in the platform and cannot be deleted or deactivated.
 Press the plus button in the top right corner of the page to add a new type of manager.
 Insert the Manager Type name, and optionally add a description.
 Press Add to complete your action.

 Please note that you can only have ten different Manager Types.

-When the status of the manager type is deactivated, its organizational chart is hidden in the platform, but the associations are kept in the database in order to complete any evaluations in progress if the Perform module is active in the platform.
+When the status of the manager type is deactivated, its organizational chart is hidden in the platform, but the associations are kept in the database.
 Press the menu icon at the end of the manager type row to edit the details or to delete it.